jasdumas/jasdumas.github.io/_posts/2016-7-18-masters-of-data-science.md

 ---
 layout: post
-title: Master of Data Science - fears, regrets and general thoughts
+title: Master's of Data Science
 subtitle: From DePaul to JHU back to DePaul
 ---